cabal-club/cable/readme.md

 A responder receiving this request MUST respond with 1 or more Hash Response messages, with only posts that relate to the current state of the channel.
-Requestors MAY discard hashes mapping to posts that do not contain relevant information.
+Requesters MAY discard hashes mapping to posts that do not contain relevant information.

-See Section 5.3.3 for context on what comprises channel state.
+See Section 5.3.4 for context on what comprises channel state.
 Chat messages MUST NOT be included in responses to this request.
 Clients MUST be able to handle the hashes of unexpected types appearing in responses, and MAY choose for themselves whether to discard them or not.